- BY Tim Kanak

 5. Appearance

-Standing seam roofs have a higher profile than 5V crimp roofing.
+Standing seam roofs have a higher profile than 5V metal roofing.
 This causes its ribs to protrude and become more noticeable, even to a casual onlooker.
 The 5V roof is a better choice if you don’t want the roof to look like a metal roof.

 6. Warranties